How much can you save by insulating floors?

 • if the house has sleeper walls, ensure that these also allow ventilation either through a honeycombed construction or a vent; and

 • check that the room has adequate ventilation strategies in place; for example, trickle vents on the windows or, if installing in a damp environment such as a kitchen or a bathroom, that there is a fan vent.
 If you need to, you can also get air-leakage tests carried out.
-These are also covered by the Green Homes Grant scheme.

 3. Address any practical issues